How to Create Your Business Identity: Address and Phone

 Business Phone Options

-Even 100 percent of online businesses need a phone.
+Even online businesses need a phone.
 While your clients or customers may not call you, you'll need it for other reasons, such as for the services you use (i.e. web hosting).
-Many home business owners start off using their current phone, but there are several advantages to setting up a business line.
+Many home business owners start off using their current phones, but there are several advantages to setting up a business line.

 - You can keep business and personal separate.
 When your phone rings, you don't want to worry that your child is answering a client call.
 When a business line rings, you know it's business, and when your personal phone rings, you know its personal.